exthmui-legacy/android_packages_apps_Updater/README.md

 }
 ```
 The `name` attribute is the name(description) of this update.The `{os_name}` will be replaced to `R.strings.os_name`
 The `device` attribute is the string to be compared with the device name.
 The `packagetype` attribute is the type of the update (support: full, incremental).
-The `incr` attribute is the incremental version of the update.
 The `changelog` attribute is the base64 encoded changelogs of this update.
 The `requirement` attribute is the string to be compared with the system build timestamp (for incremental updates only).
 The `timestamp` attribute is the build date expressed as UNIX timestamp.